10 Best Ukuleles on The Market – Your Guide To a Good Sounding Uke

-Whatever size uke, the instrument will feature a body, a neck, a fretboard, a headstock, as well as a nut, bridge, saddle, strings and tuners.
-Like a guitar, a uke will sometimes include electronics, in the shape of an undersaddle pickup and a preamp with various volume and tone controls.
+Whatever size uke, the instrument will feature a body, a neck, a fretboard and a headstock, as well as a nut, bridge, saddle, strings and tuners.
+Like a guitar, a uke will sometimes also include electronics, in the form of an under-saddle pickup and a preamp with various volume and EQ controls.

 Ukulele vs Guitar: The Differences

-Ultimately this means that ukuleles are slightly easier to learn and play than guitars, and require less pressure to play due to the lower string tension – so they are brilliant for beginner.
+Ultimately, this means that ukuleles are slightly easier to learn and play than guitars.
+They also require less pressure to play due to the lower string tension.
+This means they are brilliant for beginners.

 What is a Good Ukulele?

 A good ukulele is one that can be made by pretty much any established brand, can be any size, and can come from a wide range of price categories, providing it shows a few important characteristics.